iWriteGigs

 A It is a rather slow event of embryonic development involving consecutive cycles of cell division.

-B It involves consecutive cycles of cell division without cell growth and forms a blastula.
+B It involves consecutive cycles of cell division without cell growth.

 C It is a rather slow event of embryonic development.